Welcome to Year 3!

-Welcome to Mrs Massey's and Mrs Litchfield’s Year 3 class!
+Welcome to Mrs Kehoe's and Miss Ryan’s Year 3 class!

-Mrs Massey teaches all day on a Monday, Tuesday and a Wednesday morning.
-Miss Burkin teaches (covers planning time) on a Wednesday afternoon.
-Mrs Litchfield teaches all day on a Thursday and Friday.
-We are lucky to be supported by Mrs Turner and Miss Hodgkins.
-Our door is always open, so please come and see us if you have any questions or messages.
+Mrs Kehoe teaches all day on a Monday, Tuesday and a Wednesday morning.
+Miss Ryan teaches on a Wednesday afternoon and all day on a Thursday and Friday.
 On this page you will find useful information about our learning and ways you can help your child at home.

 On a Friday, your child receives weekly spellings to practise for the spelling test the following Thursday.

-In KS2 we all follow the No Nonsense Spelling programme.
+In KS2 we all follow the Spelling Shed programme.
 Each week children have lessons on how to spell the patterns needed to be successful spellers for their age group.
 Recent patterns include ‘ch’ making the ‘k’ sound, as in ‘Christmas’, and homophones (words that sound the same, but are spelt differently have different meanings).
+A selection of these words are then sent home on a Friday for the children to practise for their spelling test the following Thursday.
 See below for a copy of the Year 3/4 spelling list from the National Curriculum.